MGxCoder/FDS_PRACTICAL1/README.md

 This project is open-source and available under the MIT License.
 You are free to use and modify the script for your own purposes.

 Author
-[Your Name] - Insert your contact information or GitHub profile if desired.
+[MGxCodes] - Insert your contact information or GitHub profile if desired.